Jma353/CAMLWare/documentation/MS2.md

 #### Formatter
 This submodule provides an intermediate data structure for representing circuits that's easy to render as an SVG, and an array of functions for converting our internal circuit representation to this renderable format.

 In a formatted_circuit, all registers are assigned a column depending on the other registers they depend on.
 For example, in the circuit `C = A & B`, Registers A and B would be assigned column 0 and Register C would be assigned column 1.

-The formatter also assigns wiring positions between circuits and gate placement.
-All placements are given in percents rather than pixels, etc to make for a more flexible display.

 ### Lexer
 This module is an OCamllex lexer, based in part off the one provided in A4: OCalf.
 We use it to convert source files into token streams.